 AGS 110 - Introduction to Greenhouse Management

 A basic course emphasizing the significance and use of controlled climate structures.
 Studies include grow structures, plant growth, propagation, pest and disease management.
 This course is designed for the career or non-science student.
-This course fulfills the MCC requirement for a natural science elective.
-(SUNY-NS) Two class hours, two lab hours.

 Course Learning Outcomes

 1. Describe the major components of a climate controlled structure and growing mediums.